xward/ragent_bay/exts/protogen/protocol_generator/doc/Protocol_file_description.md

 A retry policy has two attributes:

 * "delay" (mandatory, int): duration the device will wait before sending a new message.
-This duration starts *once the decided it will not receive a response*, and so it is not the duration between two successive sendings.
+This duration starts *once the device decided it will not receive a response*, and so it is not the duration between two successive sendings.
 * "attempts" (optional, int): number of attempts before aborting the sequence.
 If missing, the device will perform an infinite amount of retries (and thus, will never call the "aborted" callback because of a timeout).
 Must be > 1.

 ##### A note on callbacks #####

 There are several situations in which the server will not answer to the device message.
-When such a situation, occurs, the corresponding callback (defined in the shot) will be called.
+When such a situation occurs, the corresponding callback (defined in the shot) will be called.
 Once this callback is executed, Protogen checks for the existence of a retry policy in the shot.
 If the policy dictates that there is no attempt left, or if there is no retry policy, then Protogen will abort the sequence and call the "aborted" callback (defined at the sequence level).
 Thus, the error callbacks such as "send_timeout_callback" will be called even if, because of the retry policy, the sequence did not abort.